Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 • Visa Support: Administrative guidance and documentation paperwork support for Bangladesh visas.

-• Accommodation: 3 nights in a premium 4–5★ (local standard) hotels with breakfast in Barisal city.
+• Accommodation: 3 nights in a premium 4–5ā˜… (local standard) hotel in Barisal city, with breakfast.

 • Overnight Ferries: 2 nights on a passenger ferry on the Dhaka ↔ Hularhat/Barisal overnight journey.